-Use Leve el of assessment Assessment criteria Telecommunicat Self- assessment ions facility If: (a) (b) complying with the relevant self-assessable outcomes; and not adjoining land in the Low density residential zone or Medium density residential zone.
-Industry zone code Energy and infrastructure activities code Landscaping code Parking and access code Works, services and infrastructure code Cod e assessment If no t self-assessable.
-Industry zone code Energy and infrastructure activities code Landscaping code Parking and access code Works, services and infrastructure code Transport depot Self- assessment (b) (c) complying with the relevant self-assessable outcomes; within the General industry precinct or Heavy industry precinct; and not adjoining land in the Low density residential zone or Medium density residential zone.
-Industry zone code Industrial activities code Landscaping code Parking and access code Works, services and infrastructure code Cod e assessment If no (a) (b) t: self-assessable; adjoining land in the Low density residential zone or Medium density residential zone; and in the Trades and services precinct.
-Industry zone code Industrial activities code Landscaping code Parking and access code Works, services and infrastructure code Utility Exe npt installation If no (a) (b) (c) t: sewerage treatment plant; or waste transfer station; or waste management facility.
-Veterinary Self assessment services If: (a) (b) complying with the relevant self-assessable outcomes; and located in the Trades and services precinct.
-Industry zone code Commercial activities code Landscaping code Parking and access code Works, services and infrastructure code CO.
-FICOU PICOUIOL mmadiradia dodo
+Assessment handburgeles for Use Categories of development and assessment Assessment benchmarks for assessable development and requirements for accepted development Telecommunicat Accepted development subject to requirements ions facility If: (a) complying with the relevant acceptable outcomes of the requirements; and (b) not adjoining land in the Low density residential zone or Medium density residential zone.
+Industry zone code Energy and infrastructure activities code Landscaping code Parking and access code Works, services and infrastructure code Code assessment If not accepted development subject to requirements.
+Industry zone code Energy and infrastructure activities code Landscaping code Parking and access code Works, services and infrastructure code Transport depot Accepted development subject to requirements If: (a) complying with the relevant acceptable outcomes of the requirements; (b) within the General industry precinct or Heavy industry precinct; and (c) not adjoining land in the Low density residential zone or Medium density residential zone.
+Industry zone code Industrial activities code Landscaping code Parking and access code Works, services and infrastructure code Code assessment If not: (a) accepted development subject to requirements; (b) adjoining land in the Low density residential zone or Medium density residential zone; and (c) in the Trades and services precinct.
+Industry zone code Industrial activities code Landscaping code Parking and access code Works, services and infrastructure code Utility Accepted development installation If not: (a) sewerage treatment plant; or (b) waste transfer station; or (c) waste management facility.
+Veterinary Accepted development subject to requirements services If: (a) complying with the relevant acceptable outcomes of the requirements; and (b) located in the Trades and services precinct.

-Use Leve of assessment Assessment criteria

-Code assessment

-If: (a) (b) not complying with the relevant self-assessable outcomes; and located in the Trades and services precinct.
 Industry zone code Commercial activities code Landscaping code Parking and access code Works, services and infrastructure code

-Warehouse Exen

-(a) (b) (c) (d) (e) within an existing building; no external building work, other than minor building work, is involved; no operational works are involved; there is no reduction in the number of existing car parking spaces on the site; and not adjoining land in the Low density residential zone or Medium density residential zone.
+Use Categories of development and assessment Assessment benchmarks for assessable development and requirements for accepted development Code assessment · · If: (a) not complying with the relevant acceptable outcomes of the requirements; and (b) located in the Trades and services precinct.
+Industry zone code Commercial activities code Landscaping code Parking and access code Works, services and infrastructure code Warehouse Wareriouse Accepted development lf: (a) within an existing building; (b) no external building work, other than minor building work, is involved; (c) no operational works are involved; (d) there is no reduction in the number of existing car parking spaces on the site; and (e) not adjoining land in the Low density residential zone or Medium density residential zone.
+Accepted development subject to requirements If: (a) not accepted development; (b) complying with the relevant acceptable outcomes of the requirements; and (c) not adjoining land in the Low density residential zone or Medium density residential zone.
+Industry zone code Industrial activities code Landscaping code Parking and access code Works, services and infrastructure code Code assessment If: (a) not accepted development subject to requirements; and (b) not adjoining land in the Low density residential zone or Medium density residential zone.
+Industry zone code Industrial activities code Landscaping code Parking and access code Works, services and infrastructure code Wholesale Code assessment nursery If not adjoining land in the Low density residential zone or Medium density residential zone.

-Self-assessment Self-assessment

-If: (a) (b) (c) not exempt; complying with the relevant self-assessable outcomes; and not adjoining land in the Low density residential zone or Medium density residential zone.
-Industry zone code Industrial activities code Landscaping code Parking and access code Works, services and infrastructure code

-Code assessment

-If: (a) (b) not self-assessable; and not adjoining land in the Low density residential zone or Medium density residential zone.
-Industry zone code Industrial activities code Landscaping code Parking and access code Works, services and infrastructure code

-Wholesale Code assessment

-nursery densi adjoining land in the Low ty residential zone or Medium ty residential zone.
 Industry zone code Rural activities code Landscaping code Parking and access code Works, services and infrastructure code

-Impact assessment

-is table the le this table. and not meeting the vel of assessment column.
-The planning scheme